krishaamer/green-filter-research/research/literature/finance.md

 -   The Taipei stock market in Taiwan has listed ESG stocks since 2017 and was hailed by Bloomberg as a regional leader in ESG reporting (Grauer (2017)), while Nasdaq Nordic introduced an ESG index in 2018, and Euronext, the largest stock market in Europe, introduced an ESG index and a series of derivative instruments in the summer of 2020 (Euronext (2020)).

--   Many ecologically focused funds with different approaches have been launched in recent years, with variations in asset mix and style of management.
-Thematic asset management is expected to grow, with investors packaging opportunities based on consumer trends (Doorn (2020)), for example, digital payments and circular bio-economy (Kirakosian (Noveber 16, 2020)), even using tactics such as co-branding with famous individuals.
+-   Doorn (2020): Many ecologically focused funds with different approaches have been launched in recent years, with variations in asset mix and style of management.
+Thematic asset management is expected to grow, with investors packaging opportunities based on consumer trends.

+-   Kirakosian (Noveber 16, 2020) Digital payments and circular bio-economy, even using tactics such as co-branding with famous individuals.

 -   Jersey Evening Post (2020) A recent example is one of the largest private banks in Switzerland, Lombard Odier & Co, when they launched a thematic bio-economy fund inspired by the words of The Prince of Wales, ‘Building a sustainable future is, in fact, the growth story of our time’.